saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 ### 4.7. `BlogPostDetail.tsx`
 *   **Purpose:** Displays the full content of a single, SEO-optimized blog post.
 *   **Data Fetching:** Uses `useParams` to extract the `slug` from the URL and `useQuery` from `@tanstack/react-query` to fetch the specific blog post from `public.blog_posts` via its `slug`.
+*   **New Feature: Chat with AI:** Includes a "Chat with AI" button that navigates to the `/analyze-video` page, passing the current `blogPost` object as state.
+This allows the `AnalyzeVideo` page to initialize the chat with the context of the loaded blog post.
 *   **SEO Enhancements:**
     *   **Dynamic Meta Tags:** `useEffect` hook dynamically updates `document.title` and `meta name="description"` based on the blog post's title and meta description.
     *   **Open Graph (OG) Tags:** Dynamically adds `og:title`, `og:description`, `og:image`, `og:url`, `og:type`, and `og:site_name` meta tags for rich social media previews.